 “We think one of the bones perforated something.”

-Now, all too familiar with the dangers of bone-in dog treats, Wilson is wRning other pet parents.
+Now, all too familiar with the dangers of bone-in dog treats, Wilson is warning other pet parents.

 “Every dog owner should know about the dangers of feeding their pets these treats,” she said.
 “I think they should be taken off the market, but at the very least they should have warning signs on the back of the packaging.”

 Wilson maintains she’s never seen a warning that certain dog treats could cause illness or injury.
-Shes hoping such warnings will soon be considered.
+She believes such warnings should be considered.